BELWIN STAFF

 651-435-0687

 I love getting to know and learn from Belwin’s supporters.
 I grew up on a farm in Iowa, where I acquired a deep and lasting love for the land.
 Now that I’m at Belwin, one of my favorite things is learning more about Minnesota’s native plant communities.
-I came to Belwin most recently from Minnesota Public Radio, but also have years of experience managing arts organizations, and am a classical singer by trade.
+I came to Belwin most recently from Minnesota Public Radio, but also have years of experience performing as a classical singer and managing arts organizations on the West Coast.
 I find Belwin’s beauty endlessly inspiring and take particular joy in exploring it with my husband and our two little boys.

 David Freeman